ReganRyanNZ/songbase/README.md

 - Backend users can enter new songs and edit songs
 - Infinite scrolling to speed up search loading.
 - References at the end of a song bring the user to the index of that book
+- Fully offline!
+After initial load, clients should be able to later load songbase even without internet connection (it's patchy, confirmed working on chrome for android)

 # TODO